-In the golden age of flying in-flight entertainment was very different to today.
+In the golden age of flying in-flight entertainment was very different from today.

 During the 1950s and 60s in-flight entertainment or “IFE” as we know it today was in its infancy and rudimentary.